-Discover information about product analyst skills, salary, and job responsibilities in this guide.
+Discover information about product analyst skills, salary, and job responsibilities.
 Uncover insights into this career to understand if it's for you.

 Product analysts observe how people use products and analyze the data they collect.
 By tracking usage patterns, identifying trends, and making inferences about customers' preferences, needs, and behaviors, they make informed recommendations for product managers and other guardians of the product (or service).